Scientists Create ‘Cyborg Cockroach’ That Could One Day Save People’s Lives

 — The Royal Vox Post (@RoyalVoxPost) September 6, 2018

-So, why cyborg cockroaches, you ask.
-According to their creator, such robot-roach hybrids could one day serve the very noble purpose of saving human lives by assisting in search and rescue operations, among other things.
+According to their creator, robot-roach hybrids could one day serve the very noble purpose of saving human lives by assisting in search and rescue operations, among other things.

 “The use of insects as platforms for small robots has an incredible number of useful applications, from search-and-rescue to national defense,” Dutta said in a statement.